glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 * **Sequence your activities**

-It is you build your **plan of execution** by sequencing each activity by respecting the previous steps and by adding your other constraints:
+It is you build your **plan of execution** by sequencing each activity by respecting the previous steps and your other constraints:

 {% include article-google-drawing.html title="Sequencing"
 src="https://docs.google.com/drawings/d/e/2PACX-1vTaWiI1eOkX3AKOSixZzaKHyXRaMc7_RVdFqwglYzHhfMss0hQ7No16GBqfDbzJqM1hfNk1Pw7wDdpV/pub?w=573&h=145"